top of page

 It's commonplace.
 It's used to thicken up or add chewiness to products, and sneaks into a multitude of food and cosmetic items.
 Many people probably eat it daily without even realising, or stopping to consider what it is.

-Here's a picture of gelatine in it's manufacturing process....
+Here's a picture of gelatine in its manufacturing process....

 Gelatine is made from boiling up bones, skin and connective tissues, most commonly from cows, pigs and fish.
 The gloopy result is then used in sweets, jelly, marshmallows, mousse, stews and stock.
 Amongst other things.
 Yummy.